Brading railway station: Facilities

-The restored signal box and station buildings are now home to a heritage centre, café, museum and a Tourist Information Point, along with a bike hire shop.
+The restored signal box and station buildings are now home to a railway heritage centre with a museum and café plus signal box tours.
+The railway heritage centre is open on selected days only.

 No railway staff are present at the station, with tickets available from an automatic machine or from the guard on board the train.

 Services

 All services at Brading are operated by Island Line using EMUs.

 The typical off-peak service in trains per hour is: